hmito/esj73web/regist_session_en.md

 - Organizers will register all presentation together.
 Please collect the following informations before submitting.
     - Title (no more than 150 characters)
     - Name and affiliation of speakers/co-presenters
-    - Membership number of speakers (login ID for invited speakers)
+    - Membership number of speakers (login ID for symposium invited speakers)
 - Please access the application site and enter the session title, session abstract (maximum 400 words for English), and information on each presentation.
     - Please do not register as speakers any explanation of aims, comments, or statement of opinions that does not involve abstract submission, and include the information in the session abstract.
     - Organizers will also be asked to indicate whether or not you would like to stream the entire session (including the purpose statement and commentary by commentators) on-demand, and whether or not you would like to stream each of the presentation on-demand.